AJ-Souza/Imersao-Alura-Java/README.md

-Immersion Java project , in order to know some tools, libraries, frameworks and techniques to improve the knowledge in Java development
+The main idea of this Immersion is to get some practice in some tools, libraries, frameworks and techniques to improve my skill in Java development

 [![GitHub last commit](https://img.shields.io/github/last-commit/google/skia.svg?style=flat)]()

 ## Reference